 Velocity in Project Management (Agile)

-Velocity is a term greatly used in SCRUM, Product/Engineering departments try to measure the "effectiveness" or "output" of a team.
+Velocity is a term greatly used in SCRUM, Product/Engineering departments try to

 A quick Google search, gives us the result of Velocity as a term in SCRUM